septan4/neumorphisem-portfolio/README.md

 ## Usage

-Visit the live portfolio website [here](https://sourenalalehzari.com) to explore my projects .
+Visit the live portfolio website [here](https://sourenalalehzari.com) to explore my projects.

 ## Documentation

-For detailed information on the project structure, component usage, and customization options, please refer to the [Documentation](docs/README.md).
+For detailed information on the project structure, component usage, and customization options, please refer to the [Documentation](./README.md).

-## Contributing

-I welcome contributions and bug reports!
-Please check the [Contribution Guidelines](CONTRIBUTING.md) before submitting pull requests.

 ## License